gruntwork-io/terraform-kubernetes-helm/README.md

     * [k8s-namespace](/modules/k8s-namespace): Provision a Kubernetes `Namespace` with a default set of RBAC roles.
     * [k8s-namespace-roles](/modules/k8s-namespace-roles): Provision a default set of RBAC roles to use in a `Namespace`.
     * [k8s-service-account](/modules/k8s-service-account): Provision a Kubernetes `ServiceAccount`.
+    * [k8s-tiller-tls-certs](/modules/k8s-tiller-tls-certs): Generate a TLS Certificate Authority (CA) and using that, generate signed TLS certificate key pairs that can be used for TLS verification of Tiller.
+The certs are managed on the cluster using Kubernetes `Secrets`. **NOTE**: This module uses the `tls` provider, which means the generated certificate key pairs are stored in plain text in the Terraform state file.
+If you are sensitive to secrets in Terraform state, consider using `kubergrunt` for TLS management.
+    * [k8s-helm-client-tls-certs](/modules/k8s-helm-client-tls-certs): Generate a signed TLS certificate key pair from a previously generated CA certificate key pair.
+This TLS key pair can be used to authenticate a helm client to access a deployed Tiller instance. **NOTE**: This module uses the `tls` provider, which means the generated certificate key pairs are stored in plain text in the Terraform state file.
+If you are sensitive to secrets in Terraform state, consider using `kubergrunt` for TLS management.

 * [examples](/examples): This folder contains examples of how to use the Submodules.
 The [example root README](/examples/README.md) provides a quickstart guide on how to use the Submodules in this Module.